 Technology-wise, G Suite (Google Docs, Sheets, and Drive) and internet access can aid student research, presentation, and implementation of projects.
 But it's the hands-on work and getting out into the community that's the cornerstone of this methodology.

+- Teach100 Blog: I'm a teacher, get me

+OUTSIDE here!

-- Teach100 Blog: I'm a teacher, get me OUTSIDE here! - Take it Outside: 6 Ways to Use Nature in Your Lessons - The Magic of a Field Trip and choice in the curriculum are hallmarks of personalized learning.
+- Take it Outside: 6 Ways to Use Nature in Your Lessons

+- The Magic of a Field Trip

 Personalized Learning (High Tech)